saqibbedar/CURD-MERN-App/README.md

 ## Live Preview

-You can check out the live version of the app [here](https://curd-mern-app-frontend.vercel.app/) (replace with your actual live preview link).
+You can check out the live version of the app [here](https://curd-mern-app-frontend.vercel.app/).

 ## Getting Started